+I used to think I owned too many towels, and then I had kids.
 Towels are amazing.
-I used to think I owned too many, until I had kids.
-If there is a surface that can’t be put into the washer, such as a couch or carpeting, put a rug over it.
+If there is a surface that can’t be put into the washer, such as a couch or carpeting, put a towel over it.
 In the event of a mess, the towel can be shaken out and then put into the laundry.
-YOu can also use towels to act as a splash zone as well.
+You can also use towels to act as a splash zone as well.

 Not to make any assumptions about how your little behaves when ill, but this acronym is remind you what are some easy, gentle foods for when it’s time to nosh again.
 The BRAT diet consists of bananas, rice, applesauce, and toast (unbuttered).

 If you have an extra sheet, save yourself some time in case a middle of the night emergency hits.
 By putting on a fitted sheet, a mattress pad, and then another fitted sheet, you just have to strip away the soiled top layers and voila – the bed is already made.
-No rummaging around the linen closet of the middle night.
+No rummaging around the linen closet in the middle of the night.

 If your patient can tolerate a popsicle, let them eat about half of it before giving them the medicine.
 Since their tongue will be so cold, the taste won’t hit them as hard, and then they can wash it all down with the rest of popsicle.